GPII/universal/testData/dbData/README.txt

 * gpiiAppInstallationClients.json: Contains the information of all registered GPII app installations.
 * views.json: The PouchDB/CouchDB view functions.

-The README of GPII keys and their corresponding preferences sets can be found in the subdirectory "README/".
+The README of GPII keys and their corresponding preference sets can be found in the subdirectory "README/".